dtkong/varietal/content/writing/tools.md

 +++
-title = "Tools for the Bi-cameral Mind" description = "An essay on a theory of tools and self" weight=2 sort_by = "weight"
+title = "Tools for the Bi-cameral Mind" description = "An essay on a theory of tools and self" weight=3 sort_by = "weight"

 +++

-**Status:** draft, synthesizing some theories and how they relate to self and tools
+**Status:** early early draft, synthesizing some theories and how they relate to self and tools

 Human tools have co-evolved with our species for, possibly, hundreds of thousands of years.